JamesC45/Gun-Library/README.md

 ## How to use?
 You call the gun so GunHandler.Gun(delegate{
-// Your function inside of this.
+/* Your function inside of this.*/
 }, false); // change false to true if you want it to lock on to the players.